rv3r/Scarpet-scripts/README.md

     - This is only meant to be used with this library as `type` must be `'pos'` or `'tags'`, so `container` should be the list of stored blocks, perhaps fetched from `__load_blocks(appname)`
       - `'pos'` - `values` requires a list of three elements
       - `'tags'` - `values` requires a map containing the key `'mode'` and an associated value of `'any'` or `'all'` along with at least one tag to be searched for, such as the key-value pair `l('dimension','the_end')`
-        - you might suggest that I use variable length arguments for `mode`, but I have avoided this to increase backwards compatibility
+        - you might suggest that I use variable length arguments for `'mode'`, but I have avoided this to increase backwards compatibility
+        - since the value of `'mode'` is saved and then removed from the map, you can't find blocks that match a value of `'mode'`
         - `'any'` - returns blocks that match _any_ of the provided tags
         - `'all'` - returns blocks that match _all_ of the provided tags
           - if a block has extra tags that are not searched for, it will still be valid as long as the tags being searched for match the values